lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 height
 ~~~~~~

-Sets the height of object.
+Sets the height of Widget.
 Pixel, percentage and `LV_SIZE_CONTENT` can be used.
 Percentage values are relative to the height of the parent's content area.

 .. raw:: html